imprathamraj/Product-Management-Application-Updated/README.md

 # Product-Management-Application-Updated
-Used PostgreSQL DB instead of mannual way via using new Product object.
+Used PostgreSQL database instead of manually creating a new Product object.

 Old repository link - "https://github.com/imprathamraj/Product-Management-Application"